Paul-Vitalista/sorpiart-GroupB/Grp_B_Final_Documentation.md

 * [Code](#Code)

 # Our Purpose
+Our group was interested in what different art drawings would sound like.
 We wanted to create GUI that is able to audibly hear drawings and paintings and have a way to listen to what their own art sounds like.
 # Installation Process

 # Code